Skip to Main Content

 Gradually increasing physical activity helps prevent scar tissue from becoming too stiff and will improve your dog's long-term mobility.
 Appropriate exercise in this phase may include walking upstairs independently or walking on hind legs while you hold their front legs in the air.

-If your dog has recovered adequately after about a month, it should be ready to resume regular physical activity.
+If your dog has recovered adequately after about a month, they should be ready to resume regular physical activity.
 That said, high-impact activity should still be avoided at this time.

 A mobility aid or dog lift harness may be useful throughout the Phase 2 healing process.
 Pets who were relatively active prior to surgery tend to recover more quickly thanks to the increased strength of muscle mass around the hip joint.